lussytea/english-for-designers/06-storytelling/index.md

 Well.
 Back in the spring of 2018!

 *"Hey, I got your number by Alex (the guy with the dog).
-He said you write pretty well.
+He said you write pretty well!
 Wouldn't you write us letters like Marx in one movie?”*

 ![My friend Alex with the dog and envelope written in manuscript imitating Karl Marx.](https://user-images.githubusercontent.com/79570985/150011112-f687962f-c09b-4688-9c3a-107c8aaecc72.jpg)